 Ironman Cozumel was the last race of my 2009 season, and I was very much at ease with the warm water, 'non-wetsuit' swim.
 I took extra care to keep my pace easy and controlled and had no issues what-so-ever in the swim!
 I exited the water with clear lungs and full power and proceeded to hammer the bike!

 For 2010, I raced SIPE free at Ironman Brazil, but it returned for Ironman France, in one of the roughest swims I've done to date.
 There was no 'water' warm up on race morning, and we were held in 'starting' pens.
 It was a mass start, and the crush of bodies, punching, kicking and grabbing, was out of control.
 There was no clear path, and contact remained throughout the swim.
 I felt the build of SIPE come on at the first turn buoy, and couldn't stop it.
 I tried to slow things down and prevent the onset, but there was no break in the dense pack, so I just kept going.
 I do recall the feeling of my wetsuit being very tight in the chest, and back of my knees, which was an odd sensation.
 I finished the swim, with a bit of a struggle, then started out on the bike, with a wet cough of blood and mucous.
 I was cautious to monitor my progress as I rode, and fortunately, the wet cough dried up at about the 60K mark on the bike.
 My lungs 'hurt', but the scenery was breathtaking and I was inspired to continue on and finish the race.
 After getting the 'green light' from my cardiologist, I went on to race Ironman Canada in August.
 I was rather nervous, since France had been another bad day, but was extra careful to follow my pre-race routine and race morning warm up.
-My cardiologist had prescribed a low dosage of Lasix to be taken on race morning, which I also incorporated into my pre-race regimen I was able to get in the water prior to racing for a good warm-up, and then started wide and at the back of the pack.
+I was able to get in the water prior to racing for a good warm-up, and then started wide and at the back of the pack.
 I made sure I keep the pace slow and controlled throughout the swim and stayed out of traffic.
 Fortunately, I was able to keep things under control and raced SIPE free.

 With the race calendar getting more serious for 2011, I was on a quest to find more answers about the condition that was plaguing me and was looking for a common thread and techniques to try to prevent it from re-occuring.

 In the fall of 2010 I learned of a study being conducted at Duke University by Dr. Richard Moon on Immersion Pulmonary Edema (IPE) - also know as SIPE.
 I was fortunate enough to qualify for this study, due to my past history of occurrences, so I headed off to the Duke Center for Hyperbaric Medicine on February 14 & 15, 2011 to become an official 'lab-rat'!
 You can click here to read about my experience and also view the web gallery of photo's here.
-Currently, I am waiting for the final analysis reports to be published from the study, but preliminary results suggest that in my case, the use of Sildenafil, aka Viagra, may have reduced my PAP/PCWP which could be a the mechanism in the onset of IPE/SIPE.
+Preliminary results suggested that in my case, the use of Sildenafil, aka Viagra, reduced my PAP/PCWP which could be a mechanism in the onset of IPE/SIPE.

 After the testing at Duke, and the race calendar for 2011 coming at me head-on - including Ultraman Canada - I sought out the expertise of Emilio De Soto, founder and designer of De Soto Triathlon clothing and wetsuits.
 I wanted his advice on wetsuit fit, and style options since one of the suspected triggers of SIPE is the 'constrictive' nature and 'squeeze' factor of the wetsuit forcing blood up into the torso.
 Emilio immediately suggested I try the De Soto t1 First Wave and fitted me for the 2-peice t1.
 Given the unique concept of this 'two-piece' design, you can order the top and bottom sizes to suit your body type - which gives this suit a better overall fit.
 The new suit arrived within a few days and immediately it felt great in the water, with a much more flexible and 'softer' fit than my previous suit.